Why is Cowboys free-agent safety George Iloka playing second behind Jeff Heath?

 He was brought here to start and unseat Heath.

-If that doesn’t happen during training camp, when he projects to have the defense down pat, then his spot on the roster could be in jeopardy at final cuts.
+If it all doesn’t come together during training camp then Iloka’s spot on the roster could be in jeopardy at final cuts.
+They have invested little and didn’t sign a veteran free agent to be a backup and core special teams player.